ishanhanda/ImageClassificationStudy/README.md

 # ImageClassificationStudy
-A computer Vision Project to study and models and services available for Image Classification.
+A computer Vision Project to study models and services available for Image Classification.